Share On

 Isolate Them If Necessary

 If you notice that a turkey is unhealthy, it’s crucial to consult with a veterinarian to accurately diagnose the problem.
-Depending on the health concern, it may be necessary to isolate the turkey in order to protect the rest of the flock from a potentially infectious disease.
+Depending on the health concern, it may be necessary to isolate the turkey in order to protect the rest of the flock from a potentially contagious infectious disease.
 However, with some illnesses, once a turkey is showing symptoms, the other residents in the flock may have already been exposed.
 In these instances, you will need to weigh what is in the best interest of all of your residents.
 A sick turkey who is isolated from their flock may become more stressed, which could delay recovery.
 Also keep in mind that in flocks with more than one male, it can sometimes be difficult to re-introduce a tom back into the flock, so you may only want to separate males in this situation when absolutely necessary.
-However, if the turkey is being bullied or cannot compete with the rest of the flock for food, or if you need to more closely monitor their food and water intake and fecal output, you will likely need to separate them at least temporarily.
-You may find that keeping them in a quiet space with a calm companion is a good compromise until they are well enough to rejoin the flock.
+However, if a turkey is being bullied or cannot compete with the rest of the flock for food, or if you need to more closely monitor their food and water intake and fecal output, you will likely need to separate them at least temporarily.
+You may find that keeping them in a quiet space with a calm companion is a good compromise until they are well enough to rejoin the flock or until you have gotten the all-clear from your veterinarian.

 To read more about considering alternative living arrangements in response to a health condition, check out our resource here.